Virtual Private Servers VS VMware Virtual Machines

 The past, present and future of the Cloud

-In 2012, the Cloud Computing industry held an estimated growth rate of 1,100% for 2015 and the Cloud was one of the most fast-paced, rapidly expanding sectors in the world.
+In 2012, the Cloud Computing industry held an estimated growth rate of 1,100% for 2015, and the Cloud was one of the fastest-paced, rapidly expanding sectors in the world.
 Now, Gartner estimates that in 2023, public Cloud services alone are forecasted to total $591.8 billion.

 One thing that has also increased through this growth is service provider choice.
 In a competitive landscape, where Cloud technology is the norm, many service providers seemingly offer the same enterprise hosting services, often with a ‘race to the bottom’ approach.